You are hereHome ›

 Regulations on the Keeping of Chickens and Other Small Animals by the San Francisco Department of Public Health

-Hosting four or fewer chickens (or combination of small animals) in residential districts does not require any special permits per the San Francisco’s Department of Public Health.
+Hosting four or fewer chickens (or combination of small animals) in residential districts does not require any special permits, according to the San Francisco’s Department of Public Health.

 Regulations include the following guidelines and requirements to ensure appropriate compliance: